 *This cool recipe idea was given to me by my friend Cynthia Calisch, Sarasota Florida Chapter Leader for the Weston A. Price Foundation.

-Scoop 1/4 cup of the Seven Stars plain organic whole yogurt into a clean, glass mason jar.
+Scoop 1/4 cup of the Seven Stars plain organic whole yogurt into a clean, wide mouth, glass mason jar (I like these).
 This is the best brand that is widely available in the United States at the healthfood store.
 After you’ve made raw yogurt one time, you can use your own raw yogurt as the starter for subsequent batches.

 Warm the raw milk on the stove to between 105 – 115F.
 No enzymes or nutrition is lost heating to this temperature but the warmed milk enables the yogurt culture to “take” better than room temperature raw milk.